MicrosoftDocs/sql-docs/docs/reporting-services/tools/tutorial-how-to-locate-and-start-reporting-services-tools-ssrs.md

 # Tutorial: How to locate and start Reporting Services tools (SSRS)

 This tutorial introduces the tools used to configure a report server, manage report server content and operations, and create and publish paginated and mobile [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] reports.
-If you're already familiar with the tools, you can move on to other tutorials to learn skills for using [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].
+If you're already familiar with the tools, you can move on to other tutorials to learn how to use [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].
 For other tutorials, see [Reporting Services Tutorials &#40;SSRS&#41;](../../reporting-services/reporting-services-tutorials-ssrs.md).

 ## <a name="bkmk_configuration_manager"></a> Report Server Configuration Manager (native mode)
 Use the Native mode configuration manager to complete the following tasks: